 Note: UO credits listed below are estimates and are subject to change.
 Please refer to the NUS links for the updated credit information on their classes.
 One credit at NUS is equal to 1.5 UO quarter credits.

 You will choose from a wide range of classes in the Faculties/ Schools of: Arts and Social Sciences, Business (AACSB accredited), Public Policy, Computing, Design & Environment, and Science.
 Students usually take 3-4 classes (called ‘modules’) per semester at NUS, which are typically each worth 6 UO credits.
 The final list of which courses are open to exchange students is published around five months before the start of the semester.
 All classes at NUS are taught in English.
 You will be studying alongside some of the brightest students in the world, and you should be prepared for academically rigorous coursework.
-For more information about courses, please visit .National University of Singapore.
+For more information about courses, please visit this page, click on Incoming Exchangers on the left sidebar > Before Applying > Step 3: Modules for Exchange Students.

-Please note that classes in economics, psychology, political science, and business are difficult to get into.
+Please note that classes in economics, computer science, psychology, political science, and business are difficult to get into.
+Priority will be given to students who have declared majors in those subjects.
 Business courses are only open to students who are a single major in business.
 Business students should also consider the Singapore Management University exchange program.

 In this exchange program, you will earn: